Pythack/permscan/README.md

 ```

 This will install the latest version but you can also specify a version using
-the -v flag followed of the version number.
+the -v flag followed by the version number.
 Ex :

 ```